Info Source 2024 : Library and Archives Canada

 Contains all records related to the addition and maintenance of description information in LAC’s two catalogues with OCLC WorldShare functionality: Voilà (National Union Catalogue listing the holdings of libraries across Canada) and Aurora (catalogue of LAC’s own published holdings).
 These two catalogues contain over 38 million records describing books, magazines, newspapers, government documents, theses, sound recordings, maps and electronic texts, as well as items in Braille and large print.

-Database records, committee minutes, committee records of decision, correspondence, memoranda, policies and procedures, statistical reports, briefing notes, project documentation (such as project plans, charters, etc.).
+Database records, committee minutes, committee records of decision, correspondence, memoranda, policies and procedures, statistical reports, briefing notes, project documentation (project plans, charters, etc.).

 Note: